CaptOrb/captorb.github.io/_posts/2025-05-30-task-app-aws.md

 ## Future Enhancements
 - Add CI/CD pipeline to upload frontend code to S3 to invalidate the cache and upload backend to ECR
 - In a production environment with real users, enable CloudTrail and GuardDuty for increased security (cost involved)
-- If cost wasn't an issue, use NAT Gateway instead of a NAT instance.
+- If cost wasn't an issue, use NAT Gateway instead of a NAT instance
 - Could use the Cloud Development Kit (CDK) to create the CloudFormation template

 ## Conclusion